section-engineering-education/engineering-education/content/articles/html-client-for-web-services-using-dhtml-behavior/index.md

 ### Conclusion
 In this tutorial, we have discussed about how WebServices allow software applications to communicate and exchange data with one another.
 To establish a WebService, two popular protocols are SOAP and REST.

 SOAP allows data to be exchanged using XML.
-For WebServices API Testing, REST supports XML or data interchange via a simple URL.WSDL is an XML language that is used for describing the services provided by a web service and SOAP is defined by WSDL.
+For WebServices API Testing, REST supports XML or data interchange via a simple URL.
+WSDL is an XML language that is used for describing the services provided by a web service and SOAP is defined by WSDL.

-We have also learnt how we can Use WebService Test Automation solutions like SoapUI to test Web Services Automation Testing efforts.
+We have also learnt how we can use WebService test automation solutions.
+Like, SoapUI to test Web Services Automation Testing efforts.

 ---
 Peer Review Contributions by: [Dawe-Daniel](/engineering-education/authors/dawe-daniel/)